-The Company maintains a defined contribution 401(k) plan (the 401(k) Plan) in which employees may contribute a portion of their compensation, subject to statutory maximum contribution amounts.
-The Company assumes all administrative costs of the 401(k) Plan.
-For the years ended December 31, 2019 and 2018, the expense relating to the matching contribution was \$276 and \$121, respectively.
+The Company maintains a defined contribution 401(k) plan in which employees may contribute a portion of their compensation, subject to statutory maximum contribution amounts.
+For the years ended December 31, 2020 and 2019, the matching contribution expense was \$369 and \$276, respectively.